 One of the most dynamic ice fields on Earth, the Perito Moreno Glacier stretches for 30 kilometres through the Parque Nacional Los Glaciares.
 It’s also in a state of constant advance, unlike many other glaciers, and growing around 2 metres per day.

 Visitors tend to base themselves in El Calafate and flock to the park for the glacier’s awesome displays.
 Here, huge chunks of ice can be seen crashing down to the water, before resurfacing as floating icebergs.
-Excursions can also take you out trekking on top of the ice sheet.
+Excursions can also take you out trekking on top of the ice sheet – one of the most adrenaline pumping things to do in Argentina.
 Equipped with a warm coat and crampons, this is a truly unforgettable experience.

 Eat steak and more in Buenos Aires